danlentz/clj-uuid/README.md

 * * * * * *

+>> The intent of the UUID is to enable distributed systems to uniquely
+>> identify information without significant central coordination.

 **clj-uuid** is a Clojure library for generation and utilization of UUIDs (Universally Unique Identifiers) as described by IETF RFC4122.
-The intent of UUIDs is to enable distributed systems to uniquely identify information without significant central coordination.

 This library extends the standard Java UUID class to provide true v1 (time based) and v3/v5 (namespace based) identifier generation.